-Summary of Issues Management Plan elected Sources and Further Guidance
+Summary of Issues Managemen Plan

 The addition of new features on existing buildings can be detrimental to the individual buildings as well as the overall character of their wider setting if unmanaged.
 Specifically:

 - Television aerials and satellite dishes should not be fixed to principal or highly visible elevations, or chimneystacks. - Features such as external lighting and security cameras should be as discreet as possible. - Solar panels should be restricted to rear or secondary elevations, especially where a building forms one of a group. - Internal alterations can have an external impact; for example, staircases cutting across windows or the removal of chimneybreasts necessitating the removal of the associated chimneystack.